ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 5. Install the buildkite-agent.
 Use the latest release from [github.com/buildkite/agent](https://github.com/buildkite/agent/releases).
 It should go in /c/buildkite-agent, with the buildkite-agent.exe in /c/buildkite-agent/bin and the config in /c/buildkite-agent.
 6. Update the buildkite-agent.cfg with the *token* and *tags*.
 Tags will probably be like `"os=windows,osvariant=windows10pro,dockertype=dockerforwindows"` or `"os=windows,osvariant=windows10pro,dockertype=toolbox"`.
 7. Set up the agent to [run as a service](https://buildkite.com/docs/agent/v3/windows#running-as-a-service):
-    - on the "Log On" tab it must be set up to log in as the primary user of the machine, so it inherits environment variables and home directory.
+    - __on the "Log On" tab in the services widget it must be set up to log in as the primary user of the machine, so it inherits environment variables and home directory.__
 8. Set up the machine to [automatically log in on boot](https://www.cnet.com/how-to/automatically-log-in-to-your-windows-10-pc/).
 Run netplwiz, provide the password for the main user, uncheck the "require a password to log in".
 9. On Docker Toolbox systems, add a link to "Docker Quickstart Terminal" in C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp (see [link](http://www.thewindowsclub.com/make-programs-run-on-startup-windows)).
 10. On Docker-for-windows systems, launch Docker.
 It will offer to reconfigure Hyper-V and do a restart.